 Pride has been celebrated for years.
 Movements for LGBTQIA+ had started as early as 1969 when the Stonewall Riots occurred for Gay Rights.
 Fast forward to now, and several major cities around the world make time to celebrate Gay Rights and LGBTQIA+ individuals, giving them hope and PRIDE to be who they are.
-Here are ten of the top Pride celebrations across the globe!
+Here are ten of the top Pride celebrations and parades across the globe!

 Heritage of Pride is a nonprofit that makes New York City’s Pride (New York) come to life, and it happens to be the first and only Pride celebration in the city.
 Pride celebrations occur every day in June.
 There are 50+ events, 30 days, and millions of people.
 Events range from a Pride Run, virtual experiences like Youth Pride, Pride tours throughout NYC, and the most popular event: the Pride Parade that marches from 26th Street and 5th Ave and ends at 23rd Street and 7th Ave.

-Madrid, celebrates Pride for one week that can happen at any time during June.
+Madrid celebrates Pride for one week which can happen at any time during June.
 This year, the Pride celebration is occurring June 25-July 4.
 Madrid has events planned throughout the week, including open-air concerts, the crowning of Mr. Gay Pride Spain, the Madrid Summit, and the ever-so-popular Pride parade.
 The parade will be on July 3 and starts at Atocha Station and ends at Plaza de Colon.
 After the parade on the third, there’s a closing party to conclude Madrid Pride that happens on July

 Pride Toronto is celebrating its 40th Anniversary.
 Pride in Toronto is celebrated for the entire month of June.
 You can expect to see the city colorful with enough events to keep you busy every day!
 Some examples of some happenings include the Gaybourhood Music Tour that is entirely on foot, and at your leisure, you will also find Dyke Pride which is for all Dykes, Trans Dykes, and non-binary Dykes to attend.
 The event is virtual this year.
 There is also the Pride Parade.
 Unfortunately, due to COVID-19, this parade is a virtual event that is happening on June 27 at 2:00 pm.
 You can watch it here and here.

 Pride Taipei is a four-day event with over 80,000 people from across the world who participate in the fun festivities.
 Pride Taipei is the biggest Pride event in Taiwan, and there’s plenty of fun to enjoy.
 The events are held in October, with the most prominent event, the Pride parade happening on the last Saturday of the month.
-There are three different routes for the parade, but they all end at the exact location, Gay village.
+There are three different routes for the parade, but they all end at the exact location, Gay Village.
 After the parade, a party follows where celebs come on stage to show support, and there are also venues set up with organizations and charities that have helped support gay pride.

 Head to the land down under and celebrate Pride at Sydney’s Pride Festival in June.
 Each week there are a lot of events that you can participate in and have some fun.
 Sydney Pride prides itself on the motto “Diversity, Inclusion, Equality.”
 You can expect that to appear throughout the celebrations.
 Celebrations include art, cinema, trivia, debates, sports, fundraising activities, and club events.
 In addition to the Pride Festival in June, a Sydney Gay and Lesbian Mardi Gras happen every February.